bryanlincoln/socket-chat/README.md

-# Python Secure Socket Chat
+# Python Socket Chat
-A socket-based Python 3 implementation of a secure chat software.
+A socket-based Python 3 implementation of a chat software.

 ## How to use
 This project uses exchanging of RSA keys for encryption using the Crypto library.
 You must install it before running the program.